tailscale/tailscale/api.md

 POST /api/v2/tailnet/{tailnet}/dns/preferences
 ```

-Replaces the DNS preferences for a tailnet, specifically, the MagicDNS setting.
+Replaces the DNS preferences for a tailnet; specifically, the MagicDNS setting.
 Note that MagicDNS is dependent on DNS servers.

 If there is at least one DNS server, then MagicDNS can be enabled.
 Otherwise, it returns an error.